 Specializing in tropical island cuisine, this bayfront restaurant serves Sunday brunch from 10:00 am – 2:30 pm.
 Their interior dining room offers tiered seating so that almost every table has a view of the Bay and downtown San Diego.
 If you prefer to sit outside, they also have a patio and dockside courtyard.
 To start with their Crab, Avocado & Mango Stack is delicious!
 If you’re in a breakfast mood, try their Eggs Copenhagen (a smoked salmon version of an eggs benedict) and if you’re feeling more of a lunch mood, try Peohe’s Mahi Mai’a sautéed with macadamia nuts, bananas, Frangelico and coconut ginger rice.
 If you’re looking for a tasty island beverage, order the Mango Mojito!

 Located in the iconic Hotel Del Coronado, this spot features open air seating and is one of the best waterfront restaurants in Coronado beach.
 They offer an expansive breakfast buffet daily from 7:00 -11:00 am for $38 per person or you can order a la carte from the breakfast menu.
-Their buffet features an omelet station as well as plenty of sweet and savory breakfast favorites.
+Their buffet features an omelet station as well as plenty of sweet and savory breakfast favorites for you to enjoy.

 With a French inspired menu and perfectly crafted artisan breakfasts rich in flavor, this intimate 45-seat restaurant offers inside and outside dining and features a courtyard with hand-painted murals, fountains, tiled walkways and beautiful flower gardens.
 Menu favorites are the Banana Foster French Toast, Crab Benedict and the Artichoke Joe’s Scramble with fresh artichoke hearts, sautéed onions, mushrooms, spinach and garlic.
 Reservations are accepted for parties of 6 or more only and this is a local favorite so come early or be prepared for a wait!

 Serving hungry locals for over 90 years, this café has been operating out of its current location since 1954!
-Known for huge plates sure to fill any appetite, they serve breakfast all day and on Fridays and Saturdays in the summer months, they are open 24/7.
+Known for huge plates sure to fill any appetite, they serve breakfast all day and on Fridays and Saturdays in the summer months, they are open 24/7 for you to enjoy lunch and dinner too.
 The café still boasts its original diner décor, a 100-year old flat top grill and an iron hood that was salvaged from an old ship over 125 years ago!
 Their menu includes traditional food favorites like the California Omelet and plenty of Mexican specialties like Breakfast Burritos, Huevos Rancheros and Chilaquiles.
 If you’re an early morning person, stop in Monday – Thursday between 7:00 – 9:00 am for their early bird specials – large plates at great prices!

 Serving breakfast all day every day from 6:00 am – 10:00 pm, this coffee shop offers more than just great coffee.
 House specialties include many Mexican inspired dishes as well as traditional breakfast favorites.
 If you’ve got a large appetite, we recommend the Chicken Fried Steak Biscuit Sandwich served with a fried egg, country gravy and hashbrowns!
 They don’t serve alcohol but have a large selection of milkshakes, malts and floats as well as a full espresso bar and made-to-order smoothies.
 They also have a walk-up window that you can order pastries and beverages from if you prefer something lighter and on-the-go.